Shadow Wooper

 Moves

-Shadow Wooper's best moveset in Pokémon GO is Water Gun and Mud Bomb, with 6.88 damage per second, and it can deal 51.9 damage before Shadow Wooper faints.
-This is true when battling in neutral weather.
+Shadow Wooper's best moveset is Water Gun and Mud Bomb, with 6.88 DPS (damage per second) and 51.9 TDO (total damage output).
+These moves are boosted by Rain and Sunny weather.

 DPS6.88